WS updates ordinance for dangerous dogs

 The process for updating the city’s Shoreline Master Program will include: completion of inventory and analysis reports with corresponding maps and illustrations that characterize shoreline ecological conditions; development of shoreline policies, environmental designations, and use regulations; analysis of cumulative impacts and uses, preparation of a shoreline restoration plan; and development and implementation of processes for public participation and formal local adoption.

-City adding paperless billing in response to customer requests
+City exploring paperless billing in response to customer requests

-In response to customer requests, White Salmon will soon be offering paperless billing to its utility customers.
+In response to customer requests, White Salmon is considering offering paperless billing to its utility customers.

 “Assuming only 500 customers sign up for paperless billing, [and] 100 pay online with a credit card and 400 pay online using a checking account, there is an estimated $175.79 in additional monthly costs,” Johnson wrote.
 “Assuming 1,000 customers sign up, there is estimated to be a $97.41 cost savings per month.
 It will also save staff time and prevent data entry errors.”